AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/bot-reporting.md

 thumbnail: 3420314.jpeg
 ---

-# Bot Reporting in Analysis Workspace
+# Create bot reports in Analysis Workspace

-Learn how to report on bot data directly in Analysis Workspace.
-Bot data is now available as a summary data source within Analysis Workspace.
-Bot data can be analyzed in bot-enabled report suite using our new pre-built bots report or alongside your other data in any Workspace project.
+Learn how to report on bot data in Analysis Workspace.
+Bot data is available as summary data and can be analyzed in bot-enabled report suites.

 >[!VIDEO](https://video.tv.adobe.com/v/3420314/?learn=on)